-Each example is described below, the order starts with the simplest and most default working it's way up to more complex use cases.
+Each example is described below, the order starts with the simplest (most of the options are defaulted) and working its way up to more complex use cases.

-The Deploy use cases here all involve mvn install.
-Remote deployment of jars in Maven is well covered is Maven literature.
-Utilize refers to the initial act loading the resources and providing access to the KIE runtimes.
+The Deploy use cases shown below all involve mvn install.
+Remote deployment of JARs in Maven is well covered in Maven literature.
+Utilize refers to the initial act of loading the resources and providing access to the KIE runtimes.
 Where as Run refers to the act of interacting with those runtimes.

-4.2.5.1.
+4.2.6.1.
 Default KieSession

-- Project: default-kesession. - Summary: Empty kmodule.xml KieModule on the classpath that includes all resources in a single default KieBase .
+- · Project: default-kesession. - Summary: Empty kmodule.xml KieModule on the classpath that includes all resources in a single default KieBase.
 The example shows the retrieval of the default KieSession from the classpath.